ProvableHQ/sdk/sdk/README.md

 searches the Aleo network for records uniquely belonging to a user.

-The `ProgramManager` class is capable of taking a `KeyProvider` and `RecordProvider` as arguments and will use them to find the correct keys and records for a program execution.
+The `ProgramManager` class is capable of taking a `KeyProvider` and `RecordProvider` as arguments and will use them to find the correct keys and records for a program's execution.

 ### 2.7 Deploy a new Program to the Aleo Network